David Hartley (philosopher): Doctrine of associations

 The course of reminiscence and of the thoughts generally, when not immediately dependent upon external sensation, is accounted for by the idea that there are always vibrations in the brain on account of its heat and the pulsation of its arteries.
 The nature of these vibrations is determined by each man's past experience, and by the circumstances of the moment, which causes one or another tendency to prevail over the rest.
 Sensations which are often associated together become each associated with the ideas corresponding to the others; and the ideas corresponding to the associated sensations become associated together, sometimes so intimately that they form what appears to be a new simple idea, not without careful analysis resolvable into its component parts.

 Free will

 Starting from a detailed account of the phenomena of the senses, Hartley tried to show how, by the above laws, all the emotions, which he analyses with considerable skill, may be explained.
 Locke's phrase "association of ideas" is employed throughout, "idea" being taken as including every mental state but sensation.
 He emphatically asserts the existence of pure disinterested sentiment, while declaring it to be a growth from the self-regarding feelings.
 Voluntary action is explained as the result of a firm connexion between a motion and a sensation or "idea," and, on the physical side, between an "ideal" and a motory vibration.
-Therefore, in the Freewill controversy Hartley took his place as a determinist.
+Therefore, in the free will controversy Hartley took his place as a determinist.
 It was only with reluctance, and when his speculations were nearly complete, that he came to a conclusion on this subject in accordance with his theory.